 Students who have been given their first assignment of "Marginal Standing" (i.e. Academic Warning) in their graduating year, may continue to register to the end of the next Fall/Winter of study.
-Students must complete at least $\star 9$ in order to meet the "Satisfactory Standing" requirement for graduation [see (8) above].
+Students must complete a minimum $\star 9$ to a maximum $\star 15$ to meet the "Satisfactory Standing" requirement for graduation [see (8) above].

-Students who are in Unsatisfactory Standing, (i.e., Required to Withdraw), may petition/appeal to be allowed to complete one further Fall/Winter of study in order to meet graduation requirements.
+Students who are in Unsatisfactory Standing, (i.e., Required to Withdraw), may petition/appeal to be allowed to complete one further Fall/Winter of study to meet the "Satisfactory Standing" for graduation requirements.
 If graduation requirements are not met within the Fall/Winter period, such students will be required to withdraw and will not normally be readmitted.